David-McCaig/David-McCaig/README.md

 You can use this guest login to checkout the app.
 Email: brock@gmail.com  Password: 123

 PartsBin is an online marketplace designed for mountain biking enthusiasts.
 Find new/used bikes and parts, enjoy a responsive UI, secure token-based authentication, and the ability to post ads.
 Photos are stored with Cloudinary, and a chat app using Socket.IO enables easy communication.
-State management is handled with useContext.
+State management is handled using React's useContext hook.

 ![Parts Bin](parts-bin-two.gif)